GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GMOSImg-DRTutorial/02_data_reduction.rst

    $ reduce @list_of_science.txt

 This command will generate flat corrected and sky subtracted files and will stack them.
+This stacked image will have the ``_stack`` suffix.
 You might see some warning messages but it should be safe to ignore them for now.

 .. todo: calmanager